Post Ride Nutrition

-- Glycogen is utilized during training of all intensities, but is most important for short, intense efforts (i.e. weight lifting, a sprint or intervals).
+- Glycogen is utilized during training of all intensities, but is a key source of energy for short, intense efforts (i.e. weight lifting, a sprint or intervals) and for long endurance events when athletes cannot consume enough carbs to match how much they are burning off.
 When glycogen stores are not replenished, performance in subsequent workouts will suffer.

-- The amount needed will depend on the intensity/duration, as well as how well an athlete fueled before and during their training.
-Typically though, 40-80g of carbs within the first hour after training is adequate.
+- The amount of carbs needed will depend on the intensity/duration, as well as how well an athlete fueled before and during their training.
+Typically though, 30-60g of carbs within the first hour after training is adequate, followed by a full meal within 2-3 hours.

 - Consuming protein is necessary for promoting muscle repair and build new muscle

-- Athletes should aim for 15-25g of high quality protein within 1-2 hours after training.
+- Athletes should aim for 15-30g of high quality protein within 30 min to 2 hours after training (the sooner the better).

 - Protein needs can be met through a normal diet.
 Protein powders are not necessary, but can be used if time is limited to prepare a meal.